thekavyakarthik/Camera/README.md

 - Create a symbolic link of the compiled python binding to your Anaconda's site-package with the following commands for Python 3.5 and 3.6. **These paths need to be adjusted if you are installing opencv-python to a conda env other than root.**
   - (Python 3.5) `ln -s /usr/local/opt/opencv3/lib/python3.5/site-packages/cv2.cpython-35m-darwin.so /path/to/anaconda/lib/python3.5/site-packages/cv2.so`
   - (Python 3.6)`ln -s /usr/local/opt/opencv3/lib/python3.6/site-packages/cv2.cpython-36m-darwin.so /path/to/anaconda/lib/python3.6/site-packages/cv2.so`

+If this works for you, great!
+If you get errors such as: `cannot find cv2`

+#### Installing opencv3 (NEW WAY):
+- Create a new conda enviornment:
+    * `conda create --name myenv` replacing myenv with your enviornment's name.

+- Switch to that enviornment using
+    * `source activate myenv`

+- Install anaconda in that new enviornment
+    * `conda install anaconda`

+- install [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) in that enviornment
+    * `conda install nb_conda_kernels`
+    * Now, in jupyter notebooks, you can see which enviornments you are in!
+Make SURE you are in the new conda enviornment.
+    * You can check what kernel you're in by clicking the new 'conda' tab and seeing which one is checked.
+    * to switch enviornments in a notebook, go to kernel > change kernel > and then selecting your new enviornment.

+- `conda install -c anaconda opencv`

 Clone Camera, navigate to the resulting directory, and run